lorin/resilience-engineering/README.md

 ## Lisanne Bainbridge

-Bainbridge is (was?) a psychology researcher. (*I have not been able to find any recent information about her*).
+Bainbridge is a psychology researcher.
+She has a website at http://www.complexcognition.co.uk/

 ### Contributions